teymurgahramanov/AppRoll/README.md

 # AppRoll
 Portable Ansible role which let automate lifecycle of Java Application instances in multiple sites and environments.
 Just create manifest file for your application and deploy it!

-* Can be used directly with Ansible or through GitLab Pipeline.
+Can be used directly with Ansible or through GitLab Pipeline.
-* Recommended to use in conjuction with [AppHook](https://github.com/teymurgahramanov/AppHook)
-* healtcheck.py used in GitLab Pipeline in 'check' stage to perform HTTP healtcheck
-* Developed and tested with:
-    - Ansible 2.9
-    - Python 3.6
-* If any questions, contact with me https://t.me/teymurgahramanov or subscribe to my blog https://t.me/ITBlogbyTeymur

 ## Features:
 * Control: